johnConstant/CI_PP3_Hangman_Game/README.md

 4. I want to be able to create an account if I have never played before
 5. I want to be able to choose my difficulty level
 6. I want to receive a real time feedback throughout the game
-7. I want to get a feedback when I win the game
+7. I want to get a feedback when I win or lose the game
 8. I want to be able to play multiple games when I'm logged in

 ### Site Owner